Virginia Beach, VA Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Yes, we provide door-to-door auto transport service throughout Virginia Beach, VA.
-When you book, we’ll ask for your exact pickup and delivery addresses—whether it’s a home, apartment, business, or a location near the Oceanfront, the Convention Center, or any other neighborhood in the city.
-Our carrier will pick up and deliver your vehicle to those spots, and if local restrictions or safety concerns arise, they’ll work with you to arrange a convenient alternative such as a nearby gas station or parking lot.
+Yes, we provide door‑to‑door auto transport in Virginia Beach, VA.
+When you book, just give us the exact pickup and delivery addresses—whether it’s a home driveway, condo garage, or business lot—and our carrier will pick up and drop off right there, as long as it’s accessible.
+If local traffic, road‑size limits, or safety concerns prevent a direct drop‑off, we’ll work with you to choose a convenient nearby spot such as a well‑lit gas station or parking lot.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don’t run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.